The family who broke records and changed laws

 Some inventors have suggested installing phone chargers in wheelchairs - while Tatyana wants a lightweight, foldable, wheelchair she can "whip out" on aeroplanes.
 "I've missed so many connections waiting for the aisle chair assistance and that's just not OK," she says.

-The winner will be announced at the Tokyo 2020 Paralympic Games.
+The winner will be announced in 2020, the same year the Tokyo Paralympic Games take place.
 A date firmly fixed in the McFadden diary.

 "Training's going pretty well and so I have big goals in mind, but that's what it's about," says Tatyana.